Protecting the Future Generation

 When the court decides that the adult in question does not have the capacity to care for themselves effectively, a guardian will be put in place.
 This guardian will be responsible for managing the property, businesses, financial affairs, health affairs and living arrangements for the adult.
 This can sometimes occur later in life as mental incompetence at an old age, physical disabilities from diseases, and weakness of the mind could become an issue later in life.

 This process can sometimes be complicated by the existence or lack of a living will.
 If a living will details a guardian already for an older adult or an incapacitated adult that they previously cared for, that will need to be challenged separately

 Contact our Oklahoma adoption attorneys today about your adoption plans and together we can start taking action to make those dreams come true.
-We offer a free initial phone consultation and reasonable fees.
+We offer an initial phone consultation and reasonable fees.